SonkeWohler/.vim/README.md

 ## plugins

 Plugins are added with `git submodules add <link to clone repository>`.
 They are then listed in the `.gitmodules` file.

+I also keep small modifications under [pack/myMinorModifications](pack/myMinorModifications/README.md).
+These are single file modifications that are too small to justify their own repo, but that I don't want in my `.vimrc`.

 As recommended by (some) guides introducing you to vim, I am not using a plugin manager yet.
 I try to follow [this](https://vimways.org/2018/from-vimrc-to-vim/) pretty good guide on how to organise plugins with this system, except that I can't use `vimfiles` and have to use the `.vim` folder, for some reason (investigations are inconclusive thus far).